steveThomasTri/2025NFLDraft/README.md

 - How about those that didn't participate in a combine event?
 What percentage got drafted and what can we use to boost the accuracy numbers up?
 What factors can we use for those that didn't participate in a combine event?

 There might be more questions coming as this is an ongoing project in preparation for the 2026 NFL Draft.

+# Hyperparemeter Tuning 4/30/25

+There is a new notebook called Hyperparameter Tuning1.ipynb.